git-ftp/git-ftp/man/git-ftp.1.md

 This ignores `a.txt` and `b.txt` but not `dir/c.txt`

-Ingnoring a single file called `foobar.txt`:
+Ignoring a single file called `foobar.txt`:

 	foobar\.txt